Flesh Fly Diet

-Adult flesh flies get their nutrition from liquids, so they tend to infest open wounds, animal remains and excrement.
+Adult flesh flies get their nutrition from liquids, so they tend to infest open wounds, animal remains, and excrement.
 These materials attract flesh flies and provide the ideal food source for the pests as well as a place to lay their eggs.

 They are attracted to decaying wastes, pet excrement, human foods, and decaying animal remains.
 They frequently infest industrial buildings like meat processing and packing facilities.
 Forensic scientists can use the larvae collected at a murder site to determine the time of death.

-The female deposits live larvae on suitable feeding mediums, including spoiled meat or fish, animal excrement, or in decaying meant and carcasses.
+The female deposits live larvae on suitable feeding mediums, including spoiled meat or fish, animal excrement, or in decaying meat and carcasses.
 The larvae feed for a few days and then move away from the feeding medium to pupate in adjacent drier parts.
 The flesh fly life cycle lasts for two to four weeks.

 Prevention is extremely difficult because the eggs develop into larvae before the female deposits them.
 This makes it difficult to stop the development of a generation of these flies, as they are deposited well beyond the fledgling egg stage of life.
 To ensure these flies don’t make their way near or onto your property be sure to do the following: